laataiasu/laataiasu.github.io/content/post/2023-11-01-surveillence-relorgs/index.md

 ---

 I'm perverted to the extent that I need more of those.
-I not only need statistics about that particular group, but also about any other groups that exist, at least in Indonesia.
+I not only need statistics about that particular group, but also about any other groups that exist, at least in [[Indonesia]].
 I want to know what rituals they perform, what activities each group finds most enjoyable.
 I want to know more.

 Ahlu Sunnah, Khawarij, Shia, Murjia'ah, Mu'tazilah, Musyabbihah, Jahamiyyah, Dhirariyyah, Najjariyyah, Kilabiyyah, Ahmadiyah, JIL, Atheist, all groups affiliated with a system of belief, categories/clusters related to their organizational coverage, and their contributions to social, economic, and spiritual metrics.